intermezzOS/book/src/hello-world.md

 been declaring data.
 This is actual, executable code.
 It’s short for ‘halt’.
 In other words, it ends the program.

-By giving this line a label, we can call it, like a function.
+By giving this line a label, we can call it, sort of like a function.
 That’s what GRUB does: “Call the function named `start`.”
 This function has just one
 line: stop.